indimail/indimail-virtualdomains/.github/README-indimail.md

 There is another way you can do spam filtering - during local delivery (you could do for remote delivery, but what would be the point?).
 IndiMail allows you to call an external program during local/remote delivery by settting **QMAILLOCAL** / **QMAILREMOTE** environment variable.
 You could use any method to call bogofilter (either directly in *filterargs* control file, or your own script).
 You can see a Pictorial representation of how this happens. ![LocalFilter](indimail_spamfilter_local.png)

-You can also use vcfilter(1) to set up a filter that will place your spam emails in a designated folder for SPAM.
+You can also use <b>vcfilter</b>(1) to set up a filter that will place your spam emails in a designated folder for SPAM.
 Refer to the chapter [Writing Filters for IndiMail](#writing-filters-for-indiMail) for more details.

 # SPAM Control using badip control file

 IndiMail has many methods to help deal with spam.
 For detecting spam, IndiMail uses bogofilter a fast bayesian spam filter.
-IndiMail's qmail-smtpd which provides SMTP protocol is neatly integrated with bogofilter.
-When bogofilter detects spam, qmail-smtpd prints the X-Bogosity header as part of SMTP transaction log
+IndiMail's <b>qmail-smtpd</b> which provides SMTP protocol is neatly integrated with bogofilter.
+When bogofilter detects spam, <b>qmail-smtpd</b> prints the X-Bogosity header as part of SMTP transaction log

 ```
 $ grep "X-Bogosity, Yes" /var/log/svc/smtpd.25/current
 @400000004bc8183f01fcbc54 qmail-smtpd: pid 16158 from ::ffff:88.191.35.203 HELO X-Bogosity: Yes, spamicity=0.999616, cutoff=9.90e-01, ham_cutoff=0.00e+00, queueID=6cs66604wfk,
 ```

 The value "Yes" in X-Bogosity indicates spam.
-You can tell qmail-smtpd to reject such mails at SMTP just by doing
+You can tell <b>qmail-smtpd</b> to reject such mails at SMTP just by doing

 ```
 # echo 1 > /service/qmail-smtpd.25/variables/REJECTSPAM